Who We Serve & Why

-81.7% of children with disabilities attend primary school; the number reduces to 33.6% by the upper secondary school.
+- 81.7% of children with disabilities attend primary school; the number reduces to 33.6% by secondary school.

 Ethnic minority and rural children living in poverty

-More than 65% of Vietnam’s population live in rural and mountainous regions.
-These areas have the highest poverty rate, where many children live without basic needs, such as sanitation and clean water.
-Their circumstances put them at the highest risk for malnutrition, low academic achievement, and continuing the cycle of poverty.
+More than 65% of Vietnam’s population lives in rural and mountainous regions.
+These areas have the highest poverty rate, where many children survive without basic needs, such as sanitation and clean water.
+Their circumstances put them at the highest risk for malnutrition, low academic achievement, and continued poverty.
 The children’s well-being today and their ultimate development into productive and contributing adults create the foundation for alleviating poverty for the next generation.
 Multiple studies conclude that early education forms the critical first step to academic success.
 Simultaneously, access to good nutrition and clean water goes hand-in-hand with keeping children healthy and ready to learn.